Samsung/starfish/docs/CODING_GUIDE.md

 ## Classes
 ### Constructors
+Initialization of the member variables should be done in the initializer as much as possible.
 When initialize member variables in a constructor, always split each initializer on a separate line, and align the commas with the colon.